 Cutaway – A shot of something that isn’t directly related to the action sequence.
 E.g. A cutaway shot of a clock, as a student rushes down a hallway late to class.

 Dirty – Something is in the foreground of the shot.
 E.g. An actor’s shoulder or some set dressing.

 Eyeline – Where an actor looks relative to the camera.
 This may be adjusted on different camera setups to ensure the shots can be cut together smoothly.

 First Position (Ones) – The place where an actor starts in the scene.
 They may then have a move to a second position and so on.

 Jam – To sync something, usually the camera to the sound time code.

-Marks – Colored tape, sausage-shaped bags or t-markers put on the ground to help the performers know where to stand.
-Can also be used as focus marks or dolly marks to help the camera and grip team through their camera moves.
+Marks – Colored tape, sausage-shaped bags, or t-markers put on the ground to help the performers know where to stand.
+It can also be used as focus marks or dolly marks to help the camera and grip team through their camera moves.

 Master – A camera setup that runs the entire scene and keeps all characters in view.
 Often used as an establishing shot of the scene.
 Most directors will begin by shooting the master coverage of a scene and then move onto the closer coverage of singles, etc.